coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iv-administration/upgrading-a-node.md

 5\.
 Using [`diff`](https://www.man7.org/linux/man-pages/man1/diff.1.html) or a similar file comparison utility, identify and copy customizations as needed from the backup configuration files that you created in step 2 to each new configuration file that you downloaded in step 4.

+{% hint style="warning" %}
+The `config.json` file contains hashes for the `byron-genesis.json`, `shelley-genesis.json`, `alonzo-genesis.json` and `conway-genesis.json` files using the `ByronGenesisHash`, `ShelleyGenesisHash`, `AlonzoGenesisHash` and `ConwayGenesisHash` keys, respectively.
+Therefore, do NOT manually edit the `*genesis.json` files.
+{% endhint %}

 ## :zap:Installing New Cardano Binaries <a href="#buildingcn" id="buildingcn"></a>

-1. Either build the latest binaries or download pre-built binaries from IOHK.
+1. Either build the latest binaries or download pre-built binaries that may be available from IOHK

 <details>